martinresplandy/filmhub-project/README.md

 ## Potential problem with the Docker compose

+If you can't run the docker-compose.yml and get this type of error :

+> django.db.utils.OperationalError: connection to server at "localhost" (127.0.0.1), port 5432 failed: server closed the connection unexpectedly

-If you can run the docker-compose.yml you will have to give a full access to docker with theses commands :
+You will have to give a full access to docker with theses commands :

 > sudo groupadd docker